All Episodes

 We're going to have special operations forces and units on the scene.

-We're going to honor our our active duty, of course, our veterans, and we're going to have Gold Star families present as well.
+We're going to honor our active duty, of course, our veterans, and we're going to have Gold Star families present as well.

-I'm also honored that they have asked me to speak prior to the president coming to the podium.
+I'm also honored that they have asked me to speak prior to the President coming to the podium.

 So I'm really looking forward to that.